QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Bore out the hole with a 3mm drill bit.
 * Attach the leg stands for pool noddle to the bottom of the legs with epoxy resin (or super glue) and M3 x 20mm bolts and M3 nuts.
 * Cut pool noddle to length (at least 40cm) x 2.
-* Tape each Cut pool noddle to the leg stands.
+* Tape each cut pool noddle to the leg stands.

 <img width="600" src="images/Frame_with_feet.png">